LatticeQCD/AnalysisToolbox/docs/_sources/dataAnalysis/bootstrap.md.txt

 Given a set of $N$ measurements $\{x_1,...,x_N\}$, the statistical bootstrap allows one to estimate the error in some function of the measurements $f$.
-Sometimes this is advantageous to error propagation, since analytically calculating the error in the original function is too complicated to do analytically.
+Sometimes this is advantageous to error propagation, since analytically calculating the error in the original function is too complicated.
 In the context of lattice field theory, this happens e.g. when fitting correlators and trying to get the error from a fit parameter.
 In the Analysistoolbox, these methods can be found in
 ```Python